-Android 4.0, 4.8in 720x1,280 display
+Android 4.0, 4.8in 720×1,280 display

 Samsung Galaxy S3 LTE Edition

-The Samsung Galaxy S3 LTE is an updated version of the original S3, with a new wireless chip to support 4G networks here in the UK.
-There are a couple of other tweaks too: the phone now has 2GB rather than 1GB RAM, and is available in a smart Titanium finish as well as the standard Galaxy S3 white.
-It also shipped with Android 4.1 Jelly Bean out of the box, but Samsung has recently released an over-the-air (OTA) upgrade to the newer 4.3 version.
+The original S3 is a 3G-only device, but the Samsung Galaxy S3 LTE is an updated version with a new wireless chip to support 4G networks here in the UK.
+There are a couple of other tweaks too: the LTE phone has 2GB rather than 1GB RAM, and is available in a smart Titanium finish as well as the standard Galaxy S3 white.
+This 2GB version is currently upgradeable to Android 4.4.
+Samsung has officially ended support for the phone though, so you won’t be getting Android 5.0 by any official means.

 We did find, however, that the new version had slightly worse battery life than the old – we’re not sure whether this is due to the new operating system or the chipset, but in our continuous video playback test we saw 9h 19m from the Galaxy S3 LTE, compared to 9h 57m from the Galaxy S3.